Azure/cortana-intelligence-population-health-management/ManualDeploymentGuide/README.md

      - Select the folder **adfrscripts** and click on Upload at the top.
 Upload the contents of [scripts/datafactory/scripts_adls]() here.
      - Select the folder **historic_meta** and upload the contents of [rawevents/files_historic]() here
      - Select the folder **models** and upload the contents of [scripts/datafactory/models]() here.
-     - For the Azure Data Factory to run we need these files to be place.
+     - For the Azure Data Factory to run we need these files to be in place.

 ##   Start the Generator now
-  With the data in [rawevents/files_datagenerator folder]() uploaded to storage, the Event hub set up and Data Lake Store created, we can start the generator at this point before carrying out the next steps.
+  With the [data for generator](rawevents/files_datagenerator folder) uploaded to storage, the Event hub set up and Data Lake Store created, we can start the generator at this point before carrying out the next steps.
 Once the generator is turned on, the Event Hub will start collecting the data.
 We will set up Stream Analytics job in the next steps that will process events from the Azure Event Hub and store in Data Lake Store and also push the incoming data to Power BI for visualization.
 If the generator is not running, you will not see streaming data coming in.

+<a name="gen"></a>
 ## Download and configure the data generator
  - Download the file ***healthcaregenerator.zip*** from the [datagenerator folder](https://github.com/Azure/cortana-intelligence-population-health-management/tree/master/TechnicalDeploymentGuide/datagenerator) of this repository.
  - Unzip this file to the local disk drive of a Windows Machine.